Roads & Travel Tips

 Vehicle Breakdowns & Accidents - North Kimberley

 Many vehicles are written off as a result of road accidents on gravel roads.
 The personal trauma, together with monetary costs and ruined travel plans are huge.
 Almost all accidents are caused by driver error and excessive speed.

 SLOW down and drive carefully

-The first point to always remember is in the North Kimberley you are always a long way and a long time from any help.
-You could be on the side of the road for hours or even overnight waiting for help !
-Every season there are many rollovers simply because people go too fast on a corner and lose control on the corrugations.
-It takes only a second to happen and your brakes won't work on the loose gravel.
+In the North Kimberley you are always a long way and a long time from any help.
+You could easily be on the side of the road for hours or even overnight waiting for help.
+Every season there are many rollovers simply because people go too fast especially on a corners and lose control on the corrugations.
+It takes only a second to happen and your brakes won't work well on the loose gravel.

-If you have had an accident and need help: For a medical emergency if you carry a satellite phone then call 000.
-For medical emergencies all locals will also help, if not serious then just call the nearest property that does tourism.
-Those catering to tourism, are more likely have staff available and for any serious accident will try to respond quickly with help.
+If you have had an accident and need help: For a medical emergency if you carry a satellite phone call 000.
+For medical emergencies all locals will also try to help.

 If you don't have a satphone, hopefully someone will soon come past who may be able to help.
-Many tourists now carry long distance radios and/or satphones; all commercial tour operators carry a satphone.
+Many tourists and all commercial tour operators carry a satphone.

 Any pick up truck would have to come from either Kununurra or Derby and this WILL cost a lot of money and could take one to three days, depending on how busy they are.
 For breakdowns, in many instances a pick up truck may be your only option.
 No tow truck will depart for any job without either a job order from your insurance provider or advance payment from you.

-Regretfully Drysdale River Station can only do tyre repairs, not any vehicle repairs under any circumstances because we are not licenced to do so.
+Sorry NO vehicle repairs available under any circumstances because we do not hold a licence to do so.